Efficient storage of Pareto points in biobjective mixed integer programming: Concluding remarks

-In this work we have introduced a new data structure, in the form of a modified binary tree, that is able to efficiently store sets of nondominated solutions of BOMILPs.
-Until now similar structures have only been used in the pure integer case.
-We provide an extension for the more difficult mixed-integer case.
-We showed this structure performs with a worst case guarantee of $O(t^2 \log t)$ where $t$ is the number of stored nodes.
-We tested the practical value of our data structure with {three} experiments.
-The results show that our structure provides a more efficient method for storing solutions to BOMILP than other prevalent techniques.
-They also show that our structure is a very useful tool when used alongside branch-and-bound methods for solving BOMILPs.
+We have introduced the {\em biobjective tree}, a variant of a binary tree to efficiently store sets of nondominated solutions of BOMILPs.
+The BoT is equipped with an insertion procedure for adding points and possibly eliminating several other points that are dominated by the newly inserted one.
+The BoT also has the desirable property that an {\em in-order} pass produces a sorted list of nondominated points.
+We tested the practical value of the BoT with two experiments.
+The results show that a BoT provides a more efficient method for storing solutions to BOMILP than a list of points.
+They also show that a BoT is also a very useful tool when used in BB methods for solving BOMILPs.